yanicksenn/unity-package-template-wizard/README.md

 - ... initialising a local git repository inside of the newly created package folder and pushing it to a "public" repository.
 This allows you to simply depend on your package by passing the git url inside of you unity package manager.

-Also keep in mind that you do not have to clone this repository into your unity project.
+Also keep in mind that you do not have to directly clone this repository into your unity project.

 ```
 Assets $ ./Users/myself/Documents/somewhere/unity-package-wizard/setup.sh
 ```

 ## References

 - [Unity Package Layout](https://docs.unity3d.com/Manual/cus-layout.html)